8base/Documentation/docs/backend/development-tools-sdk-readme.md

 ---
 id: 'development-tools-sdk-readme'
-sidebar_label: 'Overview'
+sidebar_label: 'JavaScript'
 slug: '/backend/development-tools/sdk'
 ---

-# Javascript SDK
+# JavaScript SDK

 The 8base JavaScript SDK implements the client-side libraries used by applications using 8base services.